MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 #### Code styling

+You get monospaced text with no syntax highlighting if you do not specify a language.

 ```
 Example of `code` in a sentence.
 ```

 Example of `code` in a sentence.

 #### Code blocks